A Wolf in Sheep's Clothing: Generalized Nested Jailbreak Prompts can Fool Large Language Models Easily: Evaluating safeguards Effectiveness

 \textbf{RA-LLM} proposed by \citet{cao2023defending}, it randomly removes tokens from the prompt to generate candidates.
 These candidates are assessed by LLMs, and a prompt is deemed benign if the refusal rate is below a set threshold.
 In our experiments, we use a drop ratio of 0.3, candidates number of 5, and a threshold of 0.2.

-As llama-2-chat-7b demonstrated the best safety performance among all LLMs, we utilized it as the evaluation model.
-We selected 368 prompts generated by ReNeLLM that had an Adversarial Success Rate (ASR) of 100\% across all LLMs.
-Table \ref{table: table4} presents their performance against three defense methods.
-The results indicate that OpenAI's official defense interface failed to detect any harmful prompts.
+As llama-2-7b-chat and Claude-2 demonstrated leading safety performance among all LLMs, we utilize them as the evaluation models.
+We select 368 prompts generated by ReNeLLM that have a GPT-ASR of 100.0 across all LLMs.
+The results in Table \ref{table: table4} indicate that OpenAI's official defense interface failed to detect any harmful prompts.
 We attribute this to two factors.
 Firstly, it covers too few prohibited scenarios, primarily hate speech and physical harm.
 Secondly, the base model's capability is relatively weak.
-In our experiments, we found that even when faced with original harmful prompts, OpenAI's official defense interface still demonstrated extremely low defensive capability.
-The performance of the PPL Filter was also far from satisfactory.
-On one hand, this reflects that the jailbreak attack prompts generated by ReNeLLM are semantically meaningful.
-On the other hand, the setting of the PPL threshold requires a balance between falsely blocking user prompts and correctly blocking jailbreak prompts.
-Among the three methods, RA-LLM was the most effective, reducing the ASR by 28\%.
-However, this involved extensive testing time, which is not feasible in real-world applications.
+The performance of the PPL Filter is also far from satisfactory.
+This reflects that the jailbreak attack prompts generated by ReNeLLM are semantically meaningful.
+Among the three methods, RA-LLM is the most effective, reducing the GPT-ASR by 28\% and 24\%.
+However, this involves extensive testing time, which is not feasible in real-world applications.

-Overall, all three existing LLM defense methods demonstrated insufficient defensive capabilities.
-This leaves room for future work to consider how to design effective safety measures within an acceptable time frame.